creocoder/yii2-nested-sets/README.md

 ## Configuring

-First you need to configure model as follows:
+First you need to configure model as follows

 ```php
 use creocoder\nestedsets\NestedSetsBehavior;